Sensory Bin Fun

 - dry chickpeas

 Sensory Bin Add-In Ideas

 - muffin tin

 The Best Sensory Bins

-Kinetic Sand is probably my kids’ favorite sensory bin and occupies them the longest.
+The Kinetic Sand sensory bin is probably my kids’ favorite and occupies them the longest.
 This is always an option for them since they love it so much.
 And I love it because I don’t have to do anything to prep this bin.

 Nature Sensory Bin

 This bin is fun to make after a nature walk adventure.